ChrisBeeley/notebook/content/docs/goldacre_review/further-work.md

 ## Software licensing

-There is a section addressing "myths" about open working in the [section on open working](https://www.gov.uk/government/publications/better-broader-safer-using-health-data-for-research-and-analysis/better-broader-safer-using-health-data-for-research-and-analysis#modern-open-working-methods-for-nhs-data-analysis)
+There is a section addressing "myths" about open working in the [section on open working](https://www.gov.uk/government/publications/better-broader-safer-using-health-data-for-research-and-analysis/better-broader-safer-using-health-data-for-research-and-analysis#modern-open-working-methods-for-nhs-data-analysis) and it is very welcome and sensible.
+There is quite a large issue lurking beneath the surface which I would like to highlight.
+The report reads:

+> Adopting open working practices does not mean other countries or industry can exploit intellectual property created with state funds: there should be a robust and thoughtful exceptions framework to impose commercial licenses or restrictions on review and (separately) re-use of publicly funded code, where this is actively helpful; but this closed approach should be used in a planned and deliberate fashion, where it meets national strategic objectives, not as the unplanned default approach

+I have heard this objection to open code many times, and have tried to address it where I can.
+On the face of it it seems very sensible: share the code with, say the NHS, and exploit the code commercially where it can be exploited commercially.